-This guide helps you get your Ansible Tower installation up and running as quickly as possible.
+This guide helps you get your Ansible Automation Platform installation up and running as quickly as possible.

-At the end of the installation, using your web browser, you can access and fully utilize Tower.
+At the end of the installation, using your web browser, you can access and fully utilize the Automation Platform.

 While this guide covers the basics, you may find that you need the more detailed information available in the Installation and Reference Guide.